or [Common of an Arist, Writer, or Composer] [Common of a Pastor] [For the Ministry II] [For Artists and Writers]

-Jesus came down with his disciples and stood on a level place, with a great crowd of his disciples and a great multitude of people from all Judea, Jerusalem, and the coast of Tyre and Sidon.
+Jesus came down with the twelve and stood on a level place, with a great crowd of his disciples and a great multitude of people from all Judea, Jerusalem, and the coast of Tyre and Sidon.
 They had come to hear him and to be healed of their diseases; and those who were troubled with unclean spirits were cured.
 And all in the crowd were trying to touch him, for power came out from him and healed all of them.

-"Blessed are you when people hate you, and when they exclude you, revile you, and defame you on account of the Son of Man.
+Then he looked up at his disciples and said: “Blessed are you who are poor, for yours is the kingdom of God.
+“Blessed are you who are hungry now, for you will be filled.
+“Blessed are you who weep now, for you will laugh.
+“Blessed are you when people hate you, and when they exclude you, revile you, and defame you on account of the Son of Man.
 Rejoice in that day and leap for joy, for surely your reward is great in heaven; for that is what their ancestors did to the prophets.

-Return to The Lectionary Page.
+Return to The Lectionary Page